 $14.81 an ounce, but silver remains down more than 5% since the end of

+last year.
 Read: Forget about whether $100 silver is possible—how about $1,000

 While silver hasn’t suffered the same recent plunge as gold